 Sure, there might not be any world-class shopping or vibrant nightlife, nor a ton of must-see sights, but there is a lot of nature, and a lot less people than other parts of Taiwan, which makes it perfect to get away from the crowds and I hope it stays that way as long as possible.

 I returned to Taitung in 2016, this time with an agenda to explore this region a little more than before.
 I did go back to Lyudao of course, but this time I also headed to Lanyu, and spent some time in Chishang and Taitung City as well.
-Stay tuned for more stories about my favourite region in Taiwan.
+I have loads of stories about Taiwan as it is one of my favourite countries and more to come in future.